Mkdydak/Mkdydak/README.md

 - 🎓 &nbsp; Recently Software Tester graduate from Wyższa Szkoła Handlowa we Wrocławiu.

-- 🌱 &nbsp; Currently working as Online Shopping Specialist at <a href="https://www.apo-discounter.pl">
+- 🌱 &nbsp; Currently working as Online Shopping Specialist.

 - ✍️ &nbsp; I am willing to collaborate as a team player building better code.
 Always Willing to help 😇